miniBill/witch-awakening/DLCs/Core/Relics.md

 - Class: Academic
 - Cost: 2

 The ultimate in secure internet access.
 HexVPN routes your internet traffic through a literal blackbox.
 The ominous hovering black cube with fractal engravings completely masks your connection in ways mortal VPNs can’t; Your traffic won’t even be seen or register as a request, and it allows you to access any public website that would otherwise have a paywall.
-No more sharing netflix accounts, and no region locks, rocking 666 Tbps up and down.
+No more sharing netflix accounts, and no region locks, rocking 666 TB/s up and down.

 ## Relic: Storm Brew